 City workers and volunteers conducted the recount Saturday and Sunday, evaluating every ballot to ensure that ovals were filled properly.
 At-Large City Council candidate Jermoh Kamara had requested the hand recount after finishing 23 votes behind incumbent Morris Bergman on election night.

 The retallying saw Bergman’s lead grow to 32 votes, just enough to win Worcester’s final at-large seat.
+Bergman said he can now finally look forward to serving his seventh term on council.

-The recount at the North High School gym involved more than a hundred election workers and volunteers at 30 different stations going through ballots.
+The recount at the North High School gymnasium involved more than a hundred election workers and volunteers at 30 different stations going through ballots.
 City Clerk Nikolin Vangjeli said the process amounted to reviewing over 300,000 ovals from voters’ ballots in the At-Large City Council race.

 Kamara and Bergman had supporters at each table observing the retallying to ensure every vote was counted appropriately.
 The dozens of observers were able to dispute whether certain votes counted depending on the way the ballots were filled out.